Neural tracking of speech in typically listening individuals

 Cortical tracking of speech

 Cortical brain oscillations may play important roles in various human cognitive processes.
-We conducted one of the first EEG studies that tried to identify cortical oscillatory indices for different linguistic (phonological and semantic) levels during spoken language processing:
+We conducted one of the first EEG studies that tried to identify cortical oscillatory indices across various frequency bands for spoken language processing at different linguistic (phonological and semantic) levels:

 Along this line, we further studied predictive coding of speech processing by showing the roles of cortical tracking at different frequency bands may play for neural ‘sharpening’ (neural responses to expected semantic inputs) vs. prediction errors (responses to unexpected semantic inputs):